franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between References of Windows

-For switching between the references of a window ('sticky windows'), press 'modifier1' and 'escape'.
+For switching between the references of a window ('sticky windows'), press 'alt' and 'escape'.
 In case you prefer a different key, change the second element in the table 'modifierSwitchWinKeys' (see above).

 ## Moving and Resizing Windows: